DarkGhostHunter/Laraguard/README.md

 ];
 ```

 [RFC 6238](https://tools.ietf.org/html/rfc6238#section-5) states that one-time passwords shouldn't be able to be usable again, even if inside the time window.
-For this, we need to use the Cache to save code for a given period of time.
+For this, we need to use the Cache to save the code for a given period of time.

 You can change the store to use, which it's the default used by your application, and the prefix to use as cache keys, in case of collisions.